-Laura Lee McIntyre, PhD, is professor and former director of the School Psychology program and associate director of the Child and Family Center (http://cfc.uoregon.edu) housed within the Prevention Science Institute.
+Laura Lee McIntyre, PhD, is professor and co-director of the School Psychology program and associate director of the Child and Family Center (http://cfc.uoregon.edu) housed within the Prevention Science Institute.
 Her research interests include autism; early identification and treatment of young children with or at-risk for developmental and behavior disorders; transition to kindergarten; family well-being; and parent-professional partnerships.
 McIntyre is a Board Certified Behavior Analyst (BCBA), certified school psychologist, and board licensed psychologist.
 She has professional experiences in both school and hospital settings.
 Prior to joining the faculty at the University of Oregon, Laura Lee McIntyre was a faculty member in the Psychology Department at Syracuse University and an affiliated faculty member in the Center for Development, Behavior, and Genetics in the Department of Pediatrics at SUNY Upstate Medical University.

 McIntyre, L. L., Eckert, T. L., Arbolino, L. A., DiGennaro Reed, F. D., & Fiese, B. H. (2013).
 The transition to kindergarten for typically developing children: A survey of school psychologists' involvmenet.
 Early Childhood Education Journal.
 DOI 10.1007/s10643-013-0593-6.